We appreciate your interest in a position at Dordt. Please contact us if you have additional questions or would like more information about any item.

 Associate with the Christian Reformed Church, Dordt was founded in 1955 and today welcomes more than 1,500 students and 85 full-time faculty members committed to learning and teaching from a biblical, Reformed perspective.
 Learn more about Dordt.

 Dordt takes its Reformed Christian perspective seriously at all levels of faculty hiring, development, and performance review.
 Applicants must demonstrate a Christian faith commitment in agreement with Scripture and the basic tenets of the Reformed faith; they must also articulate how their Christian convictions are reflected in their teaching and scholarship.
 Dordt faculty members continually work to develop and communicate their understanding of how their Reformed worldview influences how they approach their discipline and their task as educator and scholars.

-For full consideration by the search committee, a complete application for a faculty position at Dordt College contains the following materials:
+For full consideration by the search committee, a complete application for a faculty position at Dordt University contains the following materials: